 headshotforwebsite-5195.jpg

-Shelby also completed a podcast training program with Indigenous 150+ and filmmaking training through imagineNATIVE Film and Media Arts Festival.
+Shelby has completed a podcast training program with Indigenous 150+ and filmmaking training through imagineNATIVE Film and Media Arts Festival.
 She was selected as a participant in the DOC Institute's Short Film Lab, Reelworld Film Festival's Emerging 20 filmmaking program, and the Hot Docs Podcast Accelerator program.
 Her films have been shown at film festivals around the world including the American Indian Film Festival (San Fransico), Native Spirit Film Festival (UK), Planet in Focus International Environmental Film Festival (Toronto), Asinabka Film and Media Arts Festival (Ottawa), Māoriland Film Festival (Ōtaki, Aotearoa), as well as the Winnipeg Art Gallery, and on CBC Gem.

 Shelby is a member of Indigenous Photograph and Women Photograph and was longlisted for the Scotiabank New Generation Photography Award in 2021.
 She was also recently awarded the Journalist for Human Right's annual award for outstanding work by an Indigenous youth reporter (2021).
 Shelby is the recipient of an Indigenous Arts and Stories Governor General's History Award (Historica Canada 2018), the News Photographer's Association of Canada student multimedia award (NPAC, 2018), best "short-short" in TVO's Short Doc contest (TVO, 2019), Emerging Indigenous Reporter Scholarship from JHR (Journalists for Human Rights, 2017) and the Daïmôn Prize for Photography (University of Ottawa, 2014).